Nikhil Paul George

 Nikhil Paul George is a British-Indian music producer, singer, composer, and guitarist who is recognised for his efforts working under Indian Music Composer Pritam exclusively for a decade.
 He is known for collaborating with musicians from all around the world, recording in Mumbai, London, Los Angeles, and Nashville.

+Early life

 After graduating in film music from the Royal College of Music in London in 2009, Nikhil began his career as a music producer and singer.
 He has worked with renowned Indian composer Pritam, London Symphony Orchestra, London Philharmonic Orchestra, and traditional folk musicians from Africa, Central, and Eastern Europe.